In the 1980’s, local public transit was operated by individual senior centers along the southern Oregon Coast.

 In Person: CPTI offices are located in the Chetco Activity Center building at 550 Chetco Lane in Brookings (behind the Subway restaurant).
 Office hours are 9 am to 4:00 pm, Monday through Friday.

-There is no service available on weekends or major holidays (New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and the following day, and Christmas).
+There is no service available on Sundays or major holidays (New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and the following day, and Christmas).
 Limited service for special community events.